 How Does Salesforce Text Messaging Work?

-When a business works with Salesforce, any online forms that business uses flow into Salesforce data.
-For example, if a customer goes to a website and provides their mailing address, email address, and mobile number through an online form, that information automatically syncs with Salesforce Sales Cloud.
+When a business works with Salesforce, any online forms that the business uses flow into Salesforce data.
+For example, suppose a customer goes to a website and provides their mailing address, email address, and mobile number through an online form.
+In that case, that information automatically syncs with Salesforce Sales Cloud.

 Did you catch what just happened there?
 It’s pretty powerful stuff because if a customer provides their mobile number to a business that uses Salesforce, that business now has a phone number it can use for SMS texting marketing.
 (The only catch is that the business needs to ensure it uses the proper disclosures and compliance information when collecting phone numbers to ensure that consumers are aware they’ll receive recurring text messages.)
 Once that’s all taken care of, the business can now send this consumer coupons, promotions, special deals, and mobile alerts.